 Yield to worst

-How to calculate an equivalent yield
+How to calculate an equivalent yield.

 Fully taxable corporate bonds usually generate higher interest payments than fully tax-exempt municipal bonds.
 But that doesn’t automatically mean these higher-coupon bonds are a sweeter deal when all’s said and done.
-Assuming all other factors are equal, you need to examine the yields of these bonds under equal tax conditions in order to make a fair comparison.
+Assuming all other factors are equal, you need to examine the yields of these bonds under equal tax conditions to make a fair comparison.

 Depending on the information you have available at the time, this will involve one of two formulas: calculating the after-tax yield of a taxable corporate bond or calculating a taxable yield for a tax-exempt muni bond.
 To determine the after-tax yield of a taxable bond, here’s the formula: